Exploring Atami by Bus: A Guide for International Visitors

 Fares are determined according to the distance you travel, not the number of journeys.
 For this reason, IC card users need to touch the card on a blue reader both when getting on and off the bus.
 There are separate readers to use, both of which are blue.
 One is used when getting on and the other when getting off the bus, as shown in the picture below.

-First, when you board the bus, you take a numbered ticket from a machine near the driver.
+First, when you board the bus, you take a numbered ticket from a machine colored orange near the driver.
 Your number will be displayed on the electronic board at the front of the bus.
 This board is updated frequently and shows the fare corresponding to each number.

 As you approach your final stop, check the board for the price you need to pay.
 When you get off, put the fare and the numbered ticket into the fare box.
 If you intend to pay by cash, you should make sure you have coins with you as the driver cannot give you any change.